-GR: 10,11,12, One year (grade weighted), Credit: 1PREREQUISITE: Concurrent enrollment in grade-level math and English is recommended.
+GR: 10,11,12, One year (grade weighted), Credit: 1 PREREQUISITE: Concurrent enrollment in grade-level math and English is recommended.
 Student must have completed Introduction to Computer Science.
 In PLTW Computer Science Essentials, students will experience the major topics, big ideas, and computational thinking practices used by computing professionals to solve problems and create value for others.
 They will use a visual programming language and advance to test-based programming.
 Throughout the course, students will have opportunities to apply computational thinking practices and collaborate just as computing professionals do to create products that address topics and problems important to them.

-VCS301 COMPUTER TECH EXPERIENCE
+VCS301 COMPUTER IT EXPERIENCE

-PREREQUISITE: Students must have fulfilled graduation required 1⁄2 credit of computers (i.e. Applications of Computers, Intro to Web Page Design), and have a form of consent signed by the instructor in order to enter due to limited enrollment.
+PREREQUISITE: Students must be age 16 or older and have fulfilled graduation required 1⁄2 credit of computers (i.e. Applications of Computers, Computer Science, Intro to Webpage Design).